bradwindy/azure-multivm-webapp/README.md

 - Then enter into a terminal window `git clone https://github.com/bradwindy/azure-multivm-webapp.git`
 - Then enter `cd azure-multivm-webapp`
 - The project is viewable and editable from this directory.
+- **IMPORTANT: CHANGE THE ADMIN PASSWORD ENTRY IN PARAMETERS.JSON OR YOUR VIRTUAL MACHINES WILL BE INSECURE**
 - Next enter `az login` and follow the steps to login to the Azure CLI.
 - Next, enter `az account show --out json` , and save the value in the ID field somewhere.
 This is your individual subscription ID and will be needed for setup of the virtual machines.
 - Then, enter `./deploy.sh` and follow the steps that appear in the terminal window.
 The subscription ID is the ID value we obtained earlier.
 A good resource group and deployment name could be something like `multivmwebapp`.
 The location should be `eastasia`, look into the template file to change all the locations if you want to be in a different location.
 This process will take a while to complete.
 Around 6 - 7 minutes.